Step 1: Download WordPress

-- Download the WordPress package from WordPress website to your local computer.
+- Download the WordPress package from the WordPress website to your local computer.

 - Unzip the downloaded file to a folder on your local computer.

-Windows VPS (without WebsitePanel) customers can upload WordPress package to following path though it's not essential.
+Windows VPS (without WebsitePanel) customers can upload the WordPress package to the following path though it's not essential.

-To upload WordPress files to your hosting account, you will have following options.
+To upload WordPress files to your hosting account, you will have the following options.

-IMPORTANT: If you want to install WordPress in main domain on your account and to be accessible through your main domain (i.e. www.example.com ), you need to upload the extracted files to your wwwroot folder.
-If you want to install WordPress on sub folder and want your website to be accessible via sub folder (i.e. www.example.com/subfolder) then you need to upload the extracted files to your wwwroot/subfolder folder.
+IMPORTANT: If you want to install WordPress in the main domain on your account and to be accessible through your main domain (i.e. www.example.com ), you need to upload the extracted files to your wwwroot folder.
+If you want to install WordPress on a subfolder and want your website to be accessible via subfolder (i.e. www.example.com/subfolder), then you need to upload the extracted files to your wwwroot/subfolder folder.

-While you run WordPress installation wizard, you will have to enter the database connection details so we will create WordPress database and user first.
-Follow below mentioned steps to create database and user.
-Keep this database connection details handy as soon you will need them.
+While you run the WordPress installation wizard, you will have to enter the database connection details so that we will create a WordPress database and user first.
+Follow the steps mentioned below to create the database and user.
+Keep these database connection details handy, as you will need them soon.

-Now, we will place the database connection details (we created in step #3) in wp-config-sample.php file.
-The wp-config-sample.php file can be found in WordPress folder.
-To modify the wp-config-sample.php file follow these steps.
+Now, we will place the database connection details (we created them in step #3) in the wp-config-sample.php file.
+The wp-config-sample.php file can be found in the WordPress folder.
+To modify the wp-config-sample.php file, follow these steps.

 - Log into WebsitePanel.